Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/extrude.rst

 ..
 TODO: add some "bevel" extrusion with *Radius* examples.

 Let's taper a simple curve circle extruded object using a taper curve.
-Add a curve, then exit *Edit mode*.
+Add a curve, then exit *Edit Mode*.
 Add another one (a closed one, like a circle); call it "BevelCurve", and enter its name in the *BevOb* field of the first curve (*Editing* context *Curve and Surface* panel).
 We now have a pipe.
-Add a third curve while in *Object mode* and call it "TaperCurve".
+Add a third curve while in *Object Mode* and call it "TaperCurve".
 Adjust the left control-point by raising it up about 5 units.

 Now return to the *Editing* context,